KyriakosLamp/CinemAPP/README.md

 - Interactive seat selection with real-time availability
 - Complete booking workflow with database persistence
 - Support for SQLite and MySQL databases
+- Resizable application window
+- Reset all seats functionality for testing purposes

 ## Prerequisites